Best Things to Do in Montauk New York

 - Gin Beach: small quiet beach with calm water

-- Kirk Park Beach: family-friendly beach (need permit to park)
+- Kirk Park Beach: family-friendly beach (need a permit to park)

 - Sunset Beach: small bay beach known for, you guessed it, beautiful sunsets